A.Sutherland - AncientPages.com - Seppuku is a ritual form of committing suicide in Japanese society.

 Despite the abolition, people continuously practiced the ritual, which was considered a true privilege for both samurai warriors and the nobles.
 There are ancient accounts of defeated enemies who were given a chance to commit suicide and it was considered by them as grace.
 They were able to keep their honor intact.

 The seppuku was once again officially forbidden in 1868.

 Reasons That Could Explain The Seppuku

 The seppuku was necessary to avoid the shame of falling into the hands of the enemy.
 It was also considered an honorable punishment.
-Sometimes it was performed to demonstrate some kind of disagreement or the loyalty towards one's deceased lord or husband.
+Sometimes it was performed to demonstrate some kind of disagreement or loyalty towards one's deceased lord or husband.

 How Did The Procedure Of The Seppuku Look Like?

 At first, the suicide candidate (in a white kimono) had to prepare the so-called death poem.
-Then, he took a short dagger to cut his abdomen by slicing it from the left lower part of his upper body upwards in right direction.
+Then, he took a short dagger to cut his abdomen by slicing it from the left lower part of his upper body upwards in the right direction.

 Then he was expected to lower his neck and ‘the kaishakunin’ (an assistant who was often the best friend was always present during the procedure), had to blow off the seppuku candidate's head - possibly with one strong blow of his sword in order to shorten the man’s very painful suffering.